pdefusco/CAI_Rapids_Articles/spark-rapids-etl/README.md

 * A CAI Environment in Private or Public Cloud.
 * A PBJ or Python based IDE Runtime and the Spark 3.3.0 DEX CDE 1.24 Hotfix 1 Spark Add On.
 * A Spark Rapids compatible GPU such as V100, T4, A10, A100, L4, H100, and B100.
+* Ranger RAZ and Hadoop SQL policy permissions and IDBroker Mapping configurations for your CDP User.

 ## Step by Step Instructions